Minors on Campus

 Some examples of activities that are required to comply with these requirements include:

-- Camps operated by TWU departments
+- Camps operated by TWU departments (on or off campus)

 - Camps operated on TWU campuses by outside organizations